*Targets $20bn investments inflow into NNPC in 2016

-Oscarline Onwuemenyi 09 November 2015, Sweetcrude, Abuja – Group Managing Director of the Nigerian National Petroleum Corporation, NNPC, Dr. Ibe Kachikwu has indicated that the country may be on the verge of a significant oil find in the lake Chad area in North East Nigeria based on analysis of recent seismic 3D data generated from the Chad Basin.
+08 November 2015, Sweetcrude, Abuja – The Group Managing Director of the Nigerian National Petroleum Corporation, NNPC Dr. Ibe Kachikwu has indicated that the country may well be on the verge of a significant oil find in the lake Chad area in North East Nigeria based on analysis of recent seismic 3D data generated from the Chad Basin.

 In a presentation to the Petroleum Club, Lagos, over the weekend, titled: Ongoing Reforms in the Oil Industry: Impact of NNPC Reforms on the Nigerian Economy, Dr. Kachikwu stated that the Corporation is injecting a lot of energy into the effort to ensure success in this regard.

-Dr. Kachikwu noted that in driving and developing Nigeria’s oil and gas sector, certain key areas of urgent intervention have been identified such as running production acreages with transparent and profitable partnerships to bridge capacity and funding gaps; encourage investment inflow into Nigeria’s oil and gas industry; engagement with local communities and driving regulation to develop the sector income via encouragement of the fast track PIB to clarify direction and encourage long-term investment in the industry.
+Dr. Kachikwu noted that in driving and developing Nigeria’s oil and gas sector, certain key areas of urgent intervention have been identified thus : running production acreages with transparent and profitable partnerships to bridge capacity and funding gaps; encourage investment inflow into to Nigeria’s oil and gas industry; engagement with local communities and driving regulation to develop the sector income- via encouragement of the fast track PIB to clarify direction and encourage long-term investment in the industry.

-Commenting on the Petroleum Industry Bill (PIB) the NNPC boss noted that to achieve quick passage of the bill, it is crucial to isolate the fiscal regime from the current draft and move quickly to work on other pressing aspects of the proposed oil reform legislation.
+Commenting on the Petroleum Industry Bill, PIB, the NNPC GMD noted that to achieve quick passge of the bill, it is crucial to isolate the fiscal regime from the current draft and move quickly to work on other pressing aspects of the proposed oil reform legislation.

-According to him, the target includes reduce and audit cost, restructure corporate centre and staffing, renegotiate existing contracts, including PSCs, streamline subsidy management, boost pipeline security, enhance transparency and accountability, achieving zero tolerance for corruption, rebrand NNPP and unbundle the Pipelines and Products Marketing Company (PPMC).
+The target include: Reduce and audit cost, restructure corporate centre and staffing, renegotiate existing contracts, including PSCs, streamline subsidy management, boost pipeline security, enhance transparency and accountability, achieving zero tolerance for corruption, rebrand NNPP and unbundle PPMC.

-Other initiatives, he noted, include unbundling of the Nigerian Gas Company (NGC), reduce contracting cycle, restructure refineries, improve information technology to drive business, embed staff and business performance management, restructure JV funding and reduce Cash Call, improve retail profitability, deploy and attract focused investments, re-kit NPDC, expand crude marketing and generate power profitability.
+Other initiatives include: Unbundling of the Nigerian Gas Company, reduce contracting Cycle, restructure refineries, improve information technology to drive business, embed staff and business performance management, restructure JV funding and reduce Cash Call, improve retail profitability , deploy and attract focused investments, re-kit NPDC, expand crude marketing and generate power profitability.